 The Biodiversity–Ecosystem Functioning Experiment China (BEF-China) platform has been jointly set up by Chinese, German and Swiss researchers since 2008.
 BEF-China aims at explaining effects of species loss on ecosystem variables and at deciphering the underlying processes.
 A wide range of scientists contribute to the BEF-China projects , involving groups focusing on multiple diversity dimensions, multiple ecosystem components and multiple ecosystem functions.
 The dimensions of biodiversity include species diversity, functional diversity and genetic diversity; the components of ecosystems include plants, animals and microorganisms; and the functions of ecosystems include productivity, nutrient cycling, decomposition, multi-trophic interactions, resistance to soil erosion and other stress-resistance abilities.

-Effects of enemy exclusion on biodiversity–productivity relationships in a subtropical forest experiment
+Carbon–biodiversity relationships in a highly diverse subtropical forest

 The platform is managed by

 The funding support agencies